 Mono and Alpine County Childcare Quality System

 The goal of the Childcare Quality System is to increase the quality of child care and support family engagement throughout Mono and Alpine Counties by building a skilled and stable childcare workforce.
-The Childcare Quality System works directly with licensed family and center-based childcare providers, who provide much of the available child care in Mono and Alpine County.
+The Childcare Quality System works directly with licensed family and center-based childcare providers who provide much of the available child care in Mono and Alpine County.
 To see the Mono Alpine Childcare Quality System Plan, click here.

 The Childcare Quality System rewards the pursuit of early child development training among child care professionals; promotes retention of committed, qualified early child care teachers and providers; and encourages advancement on the Child Development Training Consortium’s Child Development Permit Matrix.